Saving Money With Small Plants

 Landscaping with perennials can be expensive in the short run, but really pays off in the long run.
 Fortunately, there are ways to save in the short run, too.
 I have used both plants culled from neighbors’ yards and plants from nursery stock catalogs to save money on landscaping.
 Though this delays fruition, it has allowed me to get a large area started at once.
 If you have ever wondered about those too-good-to-be-true garden catalogs, read on to learn about the pros and cons, what to expect, and how to make the best of it.

-Advantages and Disadvantages to Starting with Small Plants
+Advantages and Disadvantages of Starting With Small Plants

-- Natural shape- if you would rather have your trees in a more natural shape for protection from wildlife or other reasons, you should definitely start with small trees.
+- Natural shape: If you would rather have your trees be a more natural shape for protection from wildlife or other reasons, you should definitely start with small trees.

 These are, admittedly, some serious drawbacks; starting small is certainly not for everyone.
 However, for some starting with small plants can be worthwhile.